charliecalvert/CloudNotes/Assignments/React/ReactPropsShow.md

 As you know, this state contains two objects:

 - fields: A definition of the fields to display
-- body: The data retrieved from GitHub
+- gitUser: The data retrieved from GitHub

 ## Too Many Fields